zachvalenta/jvns.ca/content/post/2017-12-21-bindgen-is-awesome.markdown

 categories: ["ruby-profiler"]
 ---

+<small>Yesterday I made a category for these ruby profiler posts on my blog because I think there
+will be a lot of them.
+It's at https://jvns.ca/categories/ruby-profiler.</small>

 Hello!
 Today I am excited about bindgen, an awesome Rust tool for generating bindings from C header files.
 It has a [great user’s guide](https://rust-lang-nursery.github.io/rust-bindgen/).